 This shift results from the own node being used by other nodes to route payments.

-This post describes how to analyze the transactions that are routed via your own node and how to operate a successful Lightning Channel Management and Rebalancing.
+This article describes how to analyse the transactions that are routed via your own node and how to operate a successful Lightning Channel Management and Rebalancing.

 How to adjust fees to earn a few satoshis from it because your node is used as a routing node by other peers.

 How to rebalance and optimize your different channels to get your channels well balanced.

 That there is always enough outbound liquidity with the channels that are heavily used as outbound channels and allow us to generate revenue.